Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Numerical Simulation

-The error convergence is shown in Figure \ref{fig:ErrorConvergence}, which shows the relative error of the different models for the water height \(h\), the mean radial velocity \(v_{r,m}\) and the mean angular velocity \(v_{\theta,m}\).
+The error convergence is shown in Figure \ref{fig:ErrorConvergence}, which shows the relative error of the different models for the water height \(h\), the mean radial velocity \(v_{r,m}\) and the mean angular velocity \(v_{\theta,m}\) for both the ASWME and the HASWME on different grids for the moment model simulations and using a grid with 400 grid cells in radial direction \(r\) and 200 grid cells in vertical direction \(\zeta\) in the reference simulation.
+Figure \ref{fig:ErrorConvergenceFine} shows the numerical results obtained using a grid with 4000 grid cells in radial direction \(r\) in the moment model simulations.
 For all three variables, we observe a reduction of the error when the order increases from \(N=0\) to \(N=3\).
-In particular, the error in the ASWE model with $N=0$ is considerably larger than the error in both moment models ASWME and HASWME for $N>0$.
+Note that ASWME and HASWME are identical for \(N=0\) and \(N=1\).
+In particular, the error in the ASWE model ($N=0$) is considerably larger than the error in both moment models ASWME and HASWME for $N>0$.
 This is in agreement with the 1D results in \cite{HSWME}.
+Note that when the order is increased from \(N=3\) to \(N=4\), there is no reduction in the error anymore for most of the models.
+However, the error is already small in the third order model, especially for \(h\) and \(v_{\theta,m}\), and the simulations are performed on finite grids leading to numerical errors that can dominate the error when the modelling error is small.
+To illustrate that, Figure \ref{fig:ErrorConvergenceCoarse} shows the results obtained using a coarser grid for the moment model simulations while keeping the CFL number constant.
+The moment model simulations use a grid with 2000 cells in radial direction \(r\).
+There is a smaller reduction in the relative error for the water height \(h\), the mean radial velocity \(v_{r,m}\) and the mean angular velocity \(v_{\theta,m}\) compared to the finer grid moment model simulations shown in Figure \ref{fig:ErrorConvergenceFine}.
+The same stagnation of the relative error when the order is increased from \(N=3\) to \(N=4\) can be observed for both grids.
+For these orders \(N=3\) and \(N=4\), the relative error on the finer grid, shown in Figure \ref{fig:ErrorConvergenceFine}, is visibly smaller than the relative error on the coarser grid, shown in Figure \ref{fig:ErrorConvergenceCoarse}.
+This implies that the relative errors on the two grids shown in Figure \ref{fig:ErrorConvergence} are dominated by the numerical error and that the modeling error is already relatively small.

-However, when the order is increased from \(N=3\) to \(N=4\), there is no reduction in the error anymore for most of the models.
-It is not clear what the cause of this stagnation can be.
-In any case, the error is already small in the third order model, especially for \(h\) and \(v_{\theta,m}\).
-We can conclude that for this smooth test case, the moment models yield approximations that are increasingly accurate when the order of the model increase.
+We can conclude that for this smooth test case, the moment models yield approximations that are increasingly accurate when the order of the model increases.
 This is the case for both the non-hyperbolic and the hyperbolic models.
+Furthermore, the HASWME yield similar or sometimes better accuracy compared to ASWME, even though it has used the hyperbolic regularization.
+Finally, the differences between ASWME and HASWME are very small compared to the overall error and the \(N=0\) model.